UCL School of Management

 Chat with a student now

-FROM MARKET RESEARCH TO ANALYTICS: WHY THE BUSINESS ANALYTICS MSC STOOD OUT TO ME
+FROM MARKET RESEARCH TO ANALYTICS: WHY THE BUSINESS ANALYTICS MSC STOOD OUT

 The UCL Business Analytics MSc programme offers the best combination of academic research and industry practices.
 This was incredibly important to me when choosing a Master’s programme.
 As I already had five years of work experience in market research before joining the School, I wanted to shift my career towards a more technical role, focusing more on the analytics side of business.